BackAppX/.github/profile/README.md

 ### BackAppX Coaching Team
 * **[Khaled Guedria]("https://github.com/khaledGuedria")** - *Product Owner,Scrum Master, Software Engineer*
 * **[Ghassen Klai]("https://github.com/KlaiGhassen")** - *Scrum Master, Software Engineer*

+## Contributing
+We are open to contributions.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License